KSundstrom/KSundstrom.github.io/index.md

 The application employs jQuery Core for functionality, XML and XSD for storing the song information, and Bootstrap as the front-end framework.
 An earlier version used TXT files rather than XML.
-Otherwise the application is written in polyglot XHTML5 + SVG + RDFa + ARIA + CSS3 + JS and PHP.
+Otherwise the application is written in polyglot XHTML5 + SVG + RDFa + ARIA, CSS3, JS, and PHP.
 The source code is available on GitHub.

 * [GitHub](https://github.com/KSundstrom/koala-online)